Release of dead fridges and meat let down team monitoring food imports, says Town Officer - Kaniva Tonga | Largest New Zealand-based Tongan news service

 Shipping

-Meanwhile, a man who worked in the government’s ships for more than 20 years has shared his experiences with Kaniva News about how meat has been shipped from Tongatapu to the outer islands in the past.
+Meanwhile, a man who worked in the government’s ships for more than 20 years has shared his experiences with Kaniva News about how meat had been shipped from Tongatapu to the outer islands in the past.

 Ngalo’afē ‘Ulupano said it was not new for meat to be shipped in non-refrigerated containers.